Table of contents

 Backlinks Monitoring 101: Tools, Tips, Dos & Don’ts

 If you are here, then you probably understand the importance of backlinks.
 If you struggle with monitoring backlinks to your website, you’ve come to the right place.
-Today we will discuss the dos & don’ts and check a few tools that may come in handy in backlinks monitoring.
-Stay with us.

-It’s no secret that almost every successful SEO campaign uses quality backlinks to boost the domain authority and website’s reputation.
-With good links pointing to your page, you can increase the visibility in SERPs and win more traffic.
-There are numerous ways to find backlinks, but in this article, I will focus on what to do AFTER you establish a quality link building strategy.
+There are numerous ways to find backlinks, but in this article, I will focus on what to do AFTER you establish a quality link-building strategy.

-Why is backlinks monitoring necessary?
+Why is backlink monitoring necessary?

 So you did your job, and after a successful outreach campaign, you gained some high-quality backlinks.
 Congratulations!
 That’s great, but you mustn’t stop there.
-Your campaign doesn’t end there because now you should set up monitoring for the links.
-Why?
-Well, there are a few arguments.

 1. Broken links are a thing